szaouam/cron-boshrelease/README.md

 Additionally, it serves as a good starting point, should you want to `bosh-gen extract-job` into your own BOSH release, to make it easier to tie a cronjob to your specific release.

+### Deploying
+Modify the sample stubs to suit your deployment environment in `templates`.

+The next step is to to generate the manifest file that will be used for deployment.
+Run the `make_manifest` script  `./templates/make_manifest <openstack|warden|aws>`.

+If are using an Openstack environment, the cron release can be deployed using the bosh v2 manifest (must have a cloud-config in your current bosh).
+You have to modify the manifest-openstack.yml file to suit your deployment environment.

 ### Colocation Instructions